 Getting Your Google Login

 Before using Google Forms, you will need a Google login.
 These logins are totally free.
-You will use this login to access Google Docs, a service that provides forms to anyone free of charge.
+You will use this login to access Google Drive, a service that provides forms to anyone free of charge.
 If you already have a Google account from using another Google service (e.g. Gmail), you will not need to create a new one.
-Any Google account can have its own Google Docs.
+Any Google account can have its own Google Drive.

-To get a Google Account, go to docs.google.com and click the blue “Get Started” button.
+To get a Google Account, go to drive.google.com and click the blue “Get Started” button.
 On the following page, simply fill out your email information and choose a password for your Google account.

 Once you submit the form on this page, Google will send an email to you at the listed address to verify that email address’ authenticity.
 You must click the link in that email to verify the login.
 Once that’s done, you’re ready to go!